jolicode/elastically/README.md

                 # Fill a static context
                 context_mapping:
                     foo:                 bar

+            # If you want to add a prefix for your index in elasticsearch (you can still call it by its base name everywhere!)
+            # prefix: '%kernel.environment%'
 ```

 Finally, inject one of those service (autowirable) in you code where you need